 Embrace the Freedom of DNF

-Here’s the thing: nobody is handing out medals for finishing books you hated.
+Nobody is handing out medals for finishing books you hated.
 There’s no secret reader leaderboard where you level up by grinding through 600 pages of misery.